Skip to content

 required: false

-Try to update the definition of the get_number_fitting_cod_entries on your own.
+Try to update the input_cif_path definition of the get_number_fitting_cod_entries_tutorial on your own, using the same format.
 Note that you can have multiple cif entry sets.
 You can also combine entry sets with individual keywords to mix and match whatever your commands need.
+Don't change the required_entries part in the output_cif_name yet!

 Defining Cif Output Entries Within the YAML file#